 Customer bugs are the worst kind of urgency that you want for your products.
 The effects of bad efficient algorithms are normally noticed when is to late and it’s affecting already some customers.
 Even if your company have capacity to respond fast to this issues, it will require a lot of effort to locate where is the problem and to refine all the logic that can be improved in runtime or space.
 This can produce a snowball effect, leading into more issues as you need to modify a lot of lines of code and the relationship with your customer could end in a very bad way.

-Of course, it all depends on where your software scale: if your developing accounting products, probably the risk will reside on how many transactions can manage at the same time or if your developing online games, the risk is how many players can your server holds.
+Of course, it all depends on where your software scale: if you are developing accounting products, probably the risk will reside on how many transactions can manage at the same time or if your developing online games, the risk could be how many players can your server holds.

 How to prevent bad efficient algorithms

 - Analyse your algorithms complexity: There are several mathematical notations that we can use for our measures: